Farhad6060/Tony_Guider.py/README.md

     elif "open youtube" in c:
         webbrowser.open("https://youtube.com")
     elif "open news" in c:                           # I have used both news open from the browser as well as the API Key one.
-        webbrowser.open("https://news.com")          # you this as a secondary source. elif "open stock market" in c:
+        webbrowser.open("https://news.com")          # use this as a secondary source. elif "open stock market" in c:
         webbrowser.open("https://www.moneycontrol.com")
         #songs